heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 ### Create and clone the repository

-You can create a new GitHub project using the template we have prepared for you.
+You can create a new GitHub repository using the template we have prepared for you.

 When you create a new repository, you can choose to use a template.
 Select the `heig-vd-dai-course/heig-vd-dai-course-java-ios-practical-content` template as shown in the following screenshot:

-> [!WARNING]
->
-> Please make sure that the repository owner is your personal GitHub account and
-> not the `heig-vd-dai-course` organization.

 ![Create the new repository from the template](./images/create-and-clone-the-template-repository.png)